 #1 Mylicon Gas Drops

-What is mylicon used for?
-The study from THE NCBI shows that the Infants Mylicon Drops works smoothly in order to break down gas drops and to bring a natural state to your baby’s stomach.
+What is used for?
+The study from THE NCBI shows that the Infants Mylicon Drops works smoothly in order to break down gas drops are safe and bring a natural state to your baby’s tummy.

 The Mylicon Gas Relief Drops for Infants contain simethicone.
 It’s used to relieve gas symptoms.
 Additionally, it can prevent bloating and pressure in the gut area.